 Whether you knock it against a door jamb, temporarily forget it at the bottom of the ocean, or traverse the scorching deserts of the world with it on your wrist, your Rolex can absolutely handle it.
 This comes as a result of years of research and development, and functional design, that have ultimately made Rolex the most durable luxury watch, in the eyes of many.
 Now, while the average Submariner or even a ladies Datejust can take quite a beating, there are certain measures that must be taken upon purchasing a watch like Rolex, to ensure that your newly acquired timepiece continues to serve you reliably for generations to come.
 Today we have made a guide for Rolex collectors that includes a few tips and tricks.

 Through the use of a strategically weighted self-winding mechanism known as a “Perpetual Rotor”, Rolex was able to guarantee that when on the wrist, one’s watch would be constantly winding, thus eliminating the possibility of unknowingly wearing your watch with the incorrect time.
 This, of course, is where the name Oyster Perpetual comes from.
 Even though the watch will function perfectly if worn on and off, when left sitting for extended periods, oil in the movement has the potential to congeal, which is why some choose to store their watches in a motorized winder.
-Luckily, there’s no need to worry about overwinding, as Rolex incorporates a failsafe mechanism which limits the winding of the mainspring, once the watch is fully wound.
+Luckily, there’s no need to worry about overwinding, as Rolex incorporates a failsafe mechanism that limits the winding of the mainspring, once the watch is fully wound.

 Time / Date Setting